You can't climb without skins! Essential backcountry skiing gear | Tips for choosing the right equipment

-*This article is a remake of what was published in the '23-24 season.
+*This article is a remake of the one published in the 2023-2024 season

 Skins are essential for moving around with your skis on in backcountry skiing (BC) where there are no lifts.
 Their performance varies depending on the material used, the combination of materials, and the length of the pile.
 Skins are also designed to be lightweight to make climbing more comfortable.
 What should you look for when choosing a skin?